thomasChen9691/RPClearning/RPClearning/src/main/java/com/thomas/RpcVersion0/v0Summary.md

 You can only call the only method of the server Service.
 What if there are two methods that need to be called?
 (Reuest needs abstraction)
 The return value only supports User objects.
 What if you need to pass a string or a Dog, String object (Response needs abstraction)
 The client is not universal enough, the host, port, and the calling method are all specific (need abstraction)
+#### Summary:

+This example uses less than 100 lines of code to implement a remote procedure call between the client and the server.
+It is very suitable for getting started.
+Of course, it is **extremely imperfect**, and even the message format is not unified.
+We will gradually improve it in the next version update.

+#### The biggest pain points of this RPC:

+1. Only the unique method of the server Service can be called.
+What if there are two methods that need to be called?
+(Reuest needs to be abstracted)

+2. The return value only supports User objects.
+What if a string or a Dog, String object needs to be passed (Response needs to be abstracted)

+3. The client is not universal enough.
+The host, port, and the calling method are all specific (need to be abstracted)